 In May 2014, the Thai military suspended the constitution and took control of the government in a coup d’état.
 Since the coup, Thailand has embarked upon a gradual return to democracy.
 A new constitution was drafted, and a constitutional referendum secured approval in August 2016.
 The current administration held general elections in March 2019.
-With a government in transition, Thailand’s economy remained stable despite challenges over the past three years.
+Thailand’s economy has remained stable despite these political challenges.

-With the COVID-19 pandemic in early 2020, Thailand initiated an Emergency Decree on March 25 in an effort to control the spread.
-This affected the Thai economy significantly given the lockdown, social distancing, and temporary closures of some businesses classified as health risks.
-Airports were closed for months, and quarantine measures for arriving international passengers remain in place.
-U.S. businesses interested in doing business in Thailand will face challenges from new health codes and social distancing measures, which will continue until cures and vaccines for COVID-19 are found and widely available.
+Thailand initiated an Emergency Decree on March 25, 2020, in an effort to control the spread of the COVID-19 virus.
+This affected the Thai economy significantly, given the lockdown, social distancing, and temporary closures of some businesses classified as health risks.
+Airports were closed for months, and quarantine measures for arriving international passengers were imposed and still remain in place.
+U.S. businesses interested in doing business in Thailand will face challenges from new health codes and social distancing measures, which will continue until vaccines for COVID-19 are widely available in Thailand.

 Thai industries face intense competition from both global and domestic suppliers of goods and services.
-Many domestic companies are family businesses that span generations and are now led by third-generation businessmen and women who are highly educated and possess deep knowledge of their industries.
+Many domestic companies are family businesses that span generations and are now led by third-generation business leaders who are highly educated and possess deep knowledge of their industries.

 Thai consumers are price conscious and generally served by local suppliers and low-priced imports.
 U.S. exporters with products that are competitive for reasons other than price should work with a local partner to undertake an appropriate market entry strategy.

-Despite the new Thai Public Procurement Act that has been in effect since August 2017, corruption and lack of transparency in government procurements are major concerns for U.S. companies.
+Despite the new Thai Public Procurement Act in effect since 2017, corruption and lack of transparency in government procurements are major concerns for U.S. companies.
 Where corruption is suspected during the bidding process, government agencies and state enterprises reserve the right to accept or reject any or all bids at any time and may also modify the technical requirements.
-This allows considerable leeway for government agencies and state-owned enterprises to manage procurements while denying bidders recourse to challenge procedures.
+This allows considerable leeway for government agencies and state-owned enterprises to manage procurements, while denying bidders recourse to challenge procedures.
 There are frequent reports that the Thai government makes changes to technical requirements for this purpose during the course of procurements.
-Despite the Thai government’s commitment to transparency in government procurement, U.S. companies and the Thai media continue to report allegations of irregularities.
-Thailand is not a party to the World Trade Organization Agreement on Government Procurement, although it obtained observer status in June 2015.
+Despite a Thai government commitment to transparency in government procurement, U.S. companies and the Thai media continue to report allegations of irregularities.
+Thailand is not a party to the WTO Agreement on Government Procurement (GPA), but it has been an observer to the WTO Committee on Government Procurement since 2015.